 There have now been 4,863 coronavirus cases reported across Maine since the outbreak began here in March, according to the Maine Center for Disease Control and Prevention.

 Of those, 4,376 have been confirmed positive, while 487 were classified as “probable cases,” the Maine CDC reports.

 New cases were reported in Cumberland (10), Androscoggin (7), Penobscot (1), York (11), Kennebec (1), Lincoln (2) and Oxford (1) counties, state data show.

 The statewide death toll now stands at 136.
 Nearly all deaths have been in Mainers over age 60.
-The death reported on Sunday was a woman in her 80s from Somerset County.

 As of Sunday morning, the coronavirus had sickened 6,486,469 people in all 50 states, the District of Columbia, Puerto Rico, Guam, the Northern Mariana Islands and the U.S. Virgin Islands, as well as caused 193,705 deaths, according to Johns Hopkins University of Medicine.